syakhmi/sms-convertor/README.md

 sms-convertor
 =============

 Reads in SMS messages from various database and backup formats and outputs them in SMS Backup &amp; Restore's XML format.
-This script can be used to help transfer old text message to an android phone, but can also be used as a starting point for an archival tool.
+This script can be used to help transfer old text messages to an android phone, but can also be used as a starting point for an archival tool.

 License
 -------